clarkfitzg/phd_research/meetings/meeting180417.md

 - lapply / vectorized embarrassingly parallel nodes
 - Nested expressions, down to literals and symbols
 - for loops
+- Any other types that I can think of! pipeline?

 The scheduling is a different problem altogether- the goal of this parallel data structure is to be orthogonal to the scheduler, so that we can plug in